StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 I took it upon myself to do a lot of the setup for this game jam because I thought I'd be the one doing the lion's share of the programming.
 I found out later that there were additional programmers that joined me in the codebase so they had to live with the early coding decisions I made for the rest of the jam.
 I think I did a decent job of setting up the architecture, but it was inconsiderate of me to not include any other developers in that decision making process.
 It would have also taken a lot of the guess work off of the developers plate's if I had communicated my decisions out at the start of the jam.

-Without knowing much the art creation process, I'd imagine the artists feel the same way.
+Without knowing much about the art creation process, I'd imagine the artists feel the same way.
 <br>
 <br>